d653/rust_advent_of_code_2018/day02/README.md

 - for each word compute a hash of each possible new word obtained by removing a single character
 - use a hashmap to map these hashes to the position of the removed character and a pointer to the original string

-It is possible to produce each of these hashes in constant time, by using a rolling hash.
+It is possible to produce each of these hashes in constant time, by computing cumulative hashes.